-This course focuses on the process of school improvement planning.
-Emphasis will be placed on setting a strategic direction for school improvement, organizational alignment, data collection and analysis, and an investigation of school reform models.
+This course focuses on developing a culture and climate of school improvement.
+Emphasis will be placed on setting a strategic direction for school improvement, organizational alignment, data collection and analysis.
 Ed.S. core requirement; prerequisite: EAS 652.

 EAS 631-Planning and Maintenance of Educational Facilities 3 cr hrs